Biedrzu/Cypress-Web-Tests-Automation/README.md

 npx cypress open
 ```
 When dashboard opens choose E2E Testing and then Chrome browser.
-All tests should be visible in the spec.
+All tests should be visible in the spec

 ## Project Structure
-cypress/e2e - all executable tests
+cypress/e2e - all executable tests; with .Test.ts file extension

-cypress/support/helper - method for various components
+cypress/support/helpers - methods for various components/functions

 cypress/support/selectors - selectors for various components

-cypress/support/commands.ts - commands that the can be used for the whole project
+cypress/support/commands.ts - commands that the can be used within the whole project

-cypress/support/e2e.js - executed before each test
+cypress/support/e2e.ts - executed before each test

-cypress/tsconfig.json - config file
+cypress/tsconfig.json - config file; contains aliases

-cypress.config.ts - config file
+cypress.config.ts - config file; contains specpattern, basic url and viewport

 # Additional info